Nebula Graph Architecture — A Bird’s Eye View

 Stateless Query Layer

-Each individual Query Service host runs a stateless query engine.
+As to the Query Service, each individual Query Service host runs a stateless query engine.
 The Query Service hosts will never communicate with each other.
-They only read the meta information from the Meta Service and interact with Storage Service.
+They only read the meta information from the Meta Service and interact with the Storage Service.

-This design makes sure the Query Service cluster can be easily managed by Kubernetes (aka. k8s) or be deployed on the cloud, which by the way is already available for Nebula Graph.
+This design makes sure the Query Service cluster can be easily managed by Kubernetes (aka. k8s) or be deployed on the cloud.
+A cloud deployment is already available for Nebula Graph.
 See how to deploy Nebula Graph on Kubernetes.